DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Introduction

 \section{Introduction}

-Intel Software Guard Extension (SGX)~\cite{Cos2016, ISCA2015} enables execution of security-critical application code, called \emph{enclaves}, in isolation from the untrusted system software.
-In particular, SGX was designed to ensure confidentiality of enclave data and integrity of enclave execution.
-Protections in the processor prevent a malicious OS from directly reading or modifying enclave memory at runtime.
-Processors are also equipped with keys that allow encryption for persistent storage (\emph{sealing}) and remote verification of enclave software configuration (\emph{attestation}).
-SGX enables development of applications and online services with improved security; the architecture is especially useful in cloud computing applications, where data and computation can be outsourced to an external computing infrastructure without having to fully trust the cloud provider and its entire software stack.

-\paragraph{Information leakage} Recent research has, however, demonstrated that SGX isolation can be attacked by exploiting information leakage through various software-based side channels.
+Intel Software Guard Extensions (SGX)~\cite{Cos2016, ISCA2015} enable execution of security-critical application code, called \emph{enclaves}, in isolation from the untrusted system software.
+SGX was designed to ensure confidentiality of enclave data and integrity of enclave execution and is used in a number of academic works~\cite{haven,graphene,vc3,KPM+16,CKL+17,CDE+09,jitguard,smpc-sgx,fastkitten,voiceguard}.
+Recent research has, however, demonstrated that SGX isolation can be violated using software-based side-channel attacks.
 In SGX, memory management, including paging, is left to the untrusted OS \cite{Cos2016}.
-Consequently, the OS can force page faults at any point of enclave execution and from the requested pages learn (coarse-grained) enclave control flow information or data access patterns~\cite{Xu2015}.
-Confidential enclave data can also be inferred by monitoring CPU caches that are shared between the enclave and untrusted software~\cite{BMD+17b, SWG+17, MIE17, GES+17}.
-Compared to page-fault attacks, cache monitoring enables more fine-grained information leakage at the granularity of a single cache line ($64$~bytes on current Intel CPUs).
-Side-channel attacks are a serious concern as they violate data confidentiality and thus defeat one of the main benefits of SGX --- the ability to compute over private data on an untrusted (cloud) platform.
+By monitoring page usage, the OS can learn coarse-grained enclave control flow or data access patterns~\cite{Xu2015, Bulck2017}.
+Enclave data can also be inferred by monitoring CPU caches that are shared between the enclave and the untrusted software, enabling more fine-grained information leakage~\cite{BMD+17b, SWG+17, MIE17, GES+17, GRB+18}.
+Such attacks can defeat one of the main benefits of SGX---the ability to compute over private data on an untrusted (cloud) platform.